ajvideira/rocketseat-ignite-reactjs-ignews/README.md

 ## :hammer_and_wrench: Features

-- [ ] Integration with Github OAuth
+- [x] Social login with Github OAuth
-- [ ] Integration with Stripe
+- [x] Managing payments with Stripe
-- [ ] List, add, edit and remove posts
+- [x] Managing users and subscribes with FaunaDB
-- [ ] Control who can read the posts
+- [x] Managing posts content with Prismic CMS

 ## ✨ Technologies